andystevenson910/gimpDocumentation/Color Tools/HueSaturationTool.md

 ## How to access the Hue-Saturation Tool

-On your top toolbar, click the Color tab:
+On your top toolbar, click the *Colors* tab:

 ![Colors Menu](../images/colorButton.png)